 With the right repairs completed, a serious conversation about what your home is truly worth will help you avoid overpricing the property, which can leave it sitting on the market for too long.
-“Everyone always thinks their house is probably worth more than it is,” Malin says.
 You need an agent who’s willing to have that honest conversation from the start to help ensure a successful sale.

 As you’re touring homes to purchase, your agent will also guide the way for putting together an offer when you’ve found the right one, including price, conditions and other expectations.
 The agent will then contact the seller’s agent to submit the offer and be in touch with you as negotiations take place.
 You make all final decisions regarding price and whether to accept a counteroffer, counter that or walk away.

 Once you go under contract, your agent will help you navigate the steps leading to the closing date, including scheduling a home inspection, working with the title insurance company and answering questions from the lender to ensure you get to the closing table.

 A key part of your success is your agent’s ability to work with other agents and brokers in the area.
 If your agent has a reputation for being difficult, expect it to show during the tour and negotiation process.
 Ask the agent about his ability to work with other agents on the opposite side of a deal — if he talks about winning or fighting with the other side rather than respect and professionalism to reach a successful deal, you might want to note a potential problem.
 You don’t want to lose out on a property because your agent has a hard time working with others.

 How Much Will a Real Estate Agent Cost You?

 In half of transactions, it may feel like you’re getting an agent’s services for free, while in the other half it could feel like you’re forking over twice the amount.